dhso/vscode-rss-plus/README.md

 ## Introduction

 VSCode-RSS is a Visual Studio Code extension that provides an embedded RSS reader.
 With it, you can read news and blog freely in VSCode after a long time of coding.
-[Tiny Tiny RSS](https://tt-rss.org/) and [Inoreader](https://inoreader.com) are supported, which allows you to sync RSS between devices.
+[Tiny Tiny RSS](https://tt-rss.org/)、[Fresh RSS](https://freshrss.org/) and [Inoreader](https://inoreader.com) are supported, which allows you to sync RSS between devices.
 VSCode-RSS is easy to use and requires little to manually modify the configuration.

 - [x] Multiple accounts;
 - [x] Support Tiny Tiny RSS;
+- [x] Support Fresh RSS;
 - [x] Support Inoreader;
 - [x] Support multiple RSS formats;
 - [x] Automatic update;